 Mail class restrictions

 So, what if the item you want to ship is on the restricted list?
 Just because it isn’t prohibited doesn’t mean you can use any USPS mail class to send it.
 Take hoverboards, for example.
 These motorized balance boards can only be accepted for shipping via Standard Post/Parcel Select that travels on Ground transportation to domestic locations.
 No international shipping, no air shipping.
-USPS made this announcement late last year following multiple reports of hoverboards catching fire due to their large lithium-ion batteries.
+USPS made this announcement following multiple reports of hoverboards catching fire due to their large lithium-ion batteries.

 Packaging and labeling considerations